KDE/klevernotes/README.md

 # Klevernotes

-KleverNotes is a note taking and management application for your mobile and desktop devices.
+KleverNotes is a note taking and management application.
 It uses markdown and allow you to preview your content.

 Different versions of Markdown are supported thanks to the [md4qt](https://github.com/igormironchik/md4qt) parser with which the project works closely (many thanks to the author: igormironchik).
 This parser allows text plugins to extend Markdown parsing, enabling the creation of KleverNotes "[plugins](https://invent.kde.org/office/klevernotes#plugins)".